ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 `touch nuxt.config.js`

-Point nuxt to use our module:
+Point Nuxt to use our module:

 ```js
 export default {